Every Golf Practice Mat Compared, Which One is Best?

 The Real Feel mat stakes its claim to popularity based on the natural feel of its turf, with a no-bounce swing happening with each shot.
 This is intended to facilitate the proper 'down' direction that you should be hitting with every club except for your driver.
 The Real Feel mat also allows you to place a rubber tee anywhere on the mat, so you can vary your setups.
 Cost of these mats varies, from between $250 and $1,000.

 OptiShot mats can run between $300 and $1,200, and there are a number of models you can choose from, with different sizes and shapes being the primary difference.
 The turf type is commercial grade woven nylon, and there is 5/8" of closed-cell ensolite backing that gives it a realistic feel when you step onto it, and swing off it.
 These mats have pre-cut holes for rubber tees, with at least one rubber tee included on all models.

 Fiberbilt offers a number of different models, ranging in price from $250 to $2,500, and the difference between these model types is primarily the size and construction of each.
 Some models accommodate both righty and lefty swingers, and the launch surfaces are comprised of Fiberbilt Grass, which is made to provide as realistic a feel as possible for each club in your bag.

 Making Your Selection

-You can spend a little or a lot on a golf practice mat, but what you should be looking for is an affordable mat which offers the best and most realistic feel when you’re practicing your iron shots, and which has several positions from which to hit your driver shots.
-Durability is another important feature, so you can continue practicing for years into the future because your game will always require more practice.
+You can spend a little or a lot on a golf practice mat, but what you should be looking for is an affordable mat which offers a realistic feel when you're practicing your iron shots, and which has several positions from which to hit your driver shots.
+Durability is another important feature, so you can continue practicing for years into the future, because your golf game will always require more practice.